yunho7464/yunho7464.github.io/README.md

 ### GazePrompt: Enhancing Low Vision People's Reading Experience with Gaze-Aware Augmentations
-Ru Wang, Zach Potter, Yun Ho, Daniel Killough, Linxiu Zeng, Sanbrita Mondal, Yuhang Zhao.
+Ru Wang, Zach Potter, **Yun Ho**, Daniel Killough, Linxiu Zeng, Sanbrita Mondal, Yuhang Zhao.
 In Proc.
 CHI'24 (full paper) [CHI'24 paper](https://dl.acm.org/doi/pdf/10.1145/3613904.3642878)

 Reading is a challenging task for low vision people.
 While conventional low vision aids (e.g., magnification) offer certain support, they cannot fully address the difficulties faced by low vision users, such as **locating the next line and distinguishing similar words**.
 To fill this gap, we present GazePrompt, a gaze-aware reading aid that provides timely and targeted visual and audio augmentations based on users’ gaze behaviors.
 GazePrompt includes two key features: (1) a Line-Switching support that highlights the line a reader intends to read; and (2) a Difficult-Word support that magnifies or reads aloud a word that the reader hesitates with.
 We found that GazePrompt significantly **reduced participants’ line switching time, reduced word recognition errors, and improved their subjective reading experiences**.